yarisvt/tyk-docs/tyk-docs/content/plugins/plugin-types/plugintypes.md

 What's a phase?

 During an API request lifecycle, there are dozens of "middleware" that can be turned on and evaluated, such as rate limiting, quotas, analytics, authentication, and more.
-You can familiarize yourself with them [here][0].
+You can familiarize yourself with them [here]({{< ref "/concepts/middleware-execution-order" >}}).

 First, let's introduce the different types.